Asset Inventory, Baselines, SLAs, SOPs, and Runbooks

 | Checklist | Pre-change validation items |

-A good runbook includes prerequisites, required access, expected output, verification steps, rollback instructions, and evidence to attach to a ticket.
-It should also be tested.
-A runbook that has never been practiced may fail during a real outage.
+A strong runbook lists prerequisites, required access, expected output, verification steps, rollback instructions, and the evidence to attach to a ticket — and it must be tested.
+A runbook that has never been practiced often fails the first time it is needed in production.

 Practical Scenario

 A monitoring alert shows high latency across a WAN link.
-The team checks the inventory to identify the circuit and provider, compares current metrics to the baseline, reviews the SLA for provider response expectations, opens a ticket, and follows the runbook for collecting evidence and escalating if thresholds are exceeded.
+The team uses the inventory to identify the circuit and provider, compares current metrics to the baseline to confirm the anomaly, checks the SLA for the provider's response obligation, opens a ticket, and follows the runbook to collect evidence and escalate once thresholds are exceeded.
+Each record plays a distinct, non-interchangeable role.

 Common Exam Traps